 To learn more about getting started, be sure to read our article: How Much Money do You Need to Start a Gold IRA?

-A Gold IRA, also known as a Precious Metals IRA, is a self-directed individual retirement account that allows you to hold physical gold and other precious metals as part of your retirement savings.
-The concept of the Gold IRA emerged with the passage of the Taxpayer Relief Act of 1997, which broadened the scope of permissible assets within IRAs.
-This legislation opened the door for individuals to include precious metals like gold, silver, platinum, and palladium in their retirement portfolios.
+A Gold IRA, often referred to as a Precious Metals IRA, is a type of self-directed retirement account that permits investors to hold physical gold and other approved precious metals as part of their retirement planning.
+This investment option was made possible by the Taxpayer Relief Act of 1997, which expanded the range of allowable assets within IRAs.
+Thanks to this legislation, retirement savers gained the ability to diversify their holdings with tangible metals like gold, silver, platinum, and palladium.

 Nature of Gold IRA as a Self-Directed IRA